MicrosoftDocs/architecture-center/docs/framework/scalability/monitor.md

 Improve the reliability of your workloads by implementing high availability, disaster recovery, backup, and monitoring in Azure.
 Monitoring systems should capture comprehensive details so that applications can be restored efficiently and, if necessary, designers and developers can modify the system to prevent the situation from recurring.

-The raw data for monitoring can come from a variety of sources, including:
+The raw data for monitoring can come from various sources, including:

 - Application logs, such as those produced by [Azure Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview).
 - Operating system performance metrics collected by [Azure monitoring agents](https://docs.microsoft.com/azure/azure-monitor/platform/agents-overview).